 Leverage trading has always been an attractive concept to both novice and professional traders.
 With the correct risk management strategies, leverage trading can offer significant benefits to traders.
 In this section, you’ll learn about these benefits.

-• Significant Growth on Potential Returns: With a larger trade size, stakes are higher, and so are your potential returns.
-By accumulating funds and trading a larger position, you might turn your hundred-dollar profit to $1,000.
+- Significant Growth on Potential Returns: With a larger trade size, stakes are higher, and so are your potential returns.
+By accumulating funds and trading a larger position, you might turn your hundred-dollar profit into $1,000.

 Cons of Using Leverage in Trading